 The only other relationship that shows any hint of a human connection is that of our two central characters, and though there seem to be moments of genuine understanding between Max and Vincent, it is more a relationship of co-dependency that either would destroy given the right motivations.
 As soon as the two of them begin their ill-fated journey, we are faced with the question: why would a hitman expose himself to a witness by employing him as a chauffeur?
 This question only grows in pertinence when Vincent’s first victim falls from a five-storey building through the windshield of his driver’s car, and instead of simply adding Max to his kill list the shooter takes him as an ongoing hostage and aid, helping Max with a spurious legal pickle concerning his exploitative boss and even taking time to visit his mother in hospital.

 Max: I can’t drive you around while you’re killing folks.
 It ain’t my job!

 Much like our assassin’s behaviour, the movie’s central relationship is full of contradictions, and is effective in both conveying the movie’s primary theme and creating enough uncertainty to maintain the kind of surging tension Mann is renown for.
-Collateral may not be as nuanced as Heat, and in fact treads familiar ground in a more diluted way, but this is filmmaking of the highest order from a true master of the craft, and a testament to one of Hollywood’s most dynamic visionaries.
+Mann has made movies that have a bigger place in the annals of cinema and, as is the case with film’s such as Martin Scorsese’s The Wolf of Wall Street, Collateral is likely to remain a mere footnote in the filmmaker’s incredible career.
+It may not be as nuanced as a movie like Heat, and in fact treads familiar ground in a more diluted way, but this is filmmaking of the highest order from a true master of the craft, and a testament to one of Hollywood’s most dynamic visionaries.